Some parts of this page may be machine-translated.

 while the gray part represents the proportion of texts classified as "Medium/Poor".

-and I think you can understand that the quality is quite good.
+and I believe you can see that the quality is quite good.

 The text in the blue section is of a quality that can be used as is from machine translation results,